 A selection of PER forms were examined by Inspectors.
 All were found to have been completed correctly and accurately, documenting the custodies classification, vulnerabilities, medical issues, dependencies and if an interpreter was required.

-It was noted that all further information pertaining to the custody, generated whilst within the CCU, was recorded by staff on the GEOAmey IT system.
+It was noted that all further information pertaining to the custody, generated whilst within the CCU, was recorded by staff on the GEOAmey IT system and any incidents of note were also added to the PER form as an added measure for the information of partner agencies.